Have you heard of the concept of moderators and abstainers. Today we're talking why abstinence doesn't work, and how to find balance in moderation.

 By the way, do you like that I said I was writing the post when I already confessed to be checking facebook ;)

 Back to the issue at hand.
-I do believe there are some people in this world who are actual, legit abstainers.
+I’m sure there are some people in this world who are actual, legit abstainers.
 However, there are also people in this world who can climb Mount Everest without supplemental oxygen, people who actually like Justin Bieber as a person and people who don't like cheese.
 As with abstainers, these people are few and far between.

 But, you wouldn't think that reading the comments of any post on the topic.
 In this one posted yesterday by PB Fingers, 43 of the 63 comments were people who claimed to be abstainers!
 WOW.